 Even though most people knew about the 1904 World's Fair, the Louisiana Purchase Exposition Company, various venders, and service companies, needed to advertise and titillate the potential Fairgoer and buyer on what the Exposition offered.
 During the 1904, the LPEC and companies within the Fair, advertised the Exposition, their wares, transportation and such, in: magazines, newspapers, pamphlets, and brochures.
 Remember, there was no television or radio at that time.
 This page on the At The Fair web site will concentrate on Ads.
 Please feel free to send me an ad to `add' (LOL) to this page.

-The bottom ad is from a newspaper, obviously promoting the Inside Inn, the only lodgings for Fairgoers within the Exposition grounds.
+The 'Peace and Plenty' white ad to the lower right, is from a newspaper, obviously promoting the Inside Inn, the only lodgings for Fairgoers within the Exposition grounds.

 The piece on the right is a poster for the same Inn.
 It measures 20" x 29."

 Though many advertisements included artwork, this was plain and to the point- 2,257 rooms, with and without baths and their dining room seated 2,500.
 Rates varied depending on the plan the guest choose.

 Another form of advertising was the Fair postcard.
 Here. enthralled visitors would unknowingly advertise the grandeur and spectacle of the Exposition.
 Another side-benefit of the postcard was that the purchaser also paid for the postage.
 The huge array of 1904 WF postcards are now a moderate and affordable collectable for Fair enthusiasts.